English | Deutsch

-Important: Some malware camouflage themselves as tcpsvcs.exe, particularly if they are located in c:\windows or c:\windows\system32 folder.
-Thus check the tcpsvcs.exe process on your pc whether it is pest.
+Important: Some malware disguises itself as tcpsvcs.exe, particularly when not located in the C:\Windows\System32 folder.
+Therefore, you should check the tcpsvcs.exe process on your PC to see if it is a threat.
 We recommend Security Task Manager for verifying your computer's security.
-It is one of the Top Download Picks of 2005 of The Washington Post and PC World.
+This was one of the Top Download Picks of The Washington Post and PC World.

 Score